openid/fapi/fapi-2_0-security-profile.md

 ### Requirements for endpoints used by web browsers

-Endpoints for the use by web browsers
+For endpoints that are used by web browsers, the following additional requirements apply:

-  1. shall use methods to ensure that connections cannot be downgraded using TLS Stripping attacks.
+  1. Servers shall use methods to ensure that connections cannot be downgraded using TLS Stripping attacks.
 A preloaded [@preload] HTTP Strict Transport Security policy [@!RFC6797] can be used for this purpose.
-Some top-level domains, like .bank and .insurance, have set such a policy and therefore protect all second-level domains below them.
+Some top-level domains, like `.bank` and `.insurance`, have set such a policy and therefore protect all second-level domains below them.
-  2. when using TLS 1.2, shall only use cipher suites allowed in [@!RFC7525]
+  2. When using TLS 1.2, servers shall only use cipher suites allowed in [@!RFC7525].

 ## Profile